Sprite (drink) Logo

 Sprite (drink) Logo 2006

-At that time, Sprite jars and bottles were decorated with a completely different logo – not in the style that it was before.
+At that time, Sprite jars and bottles were decorated with a completely different logo, not in the style they had before.
 The emblem is made of two zigzag halves of lime and lemon.
-They are located like a yin-yang sign and are not connected to each other: a curved strip imitating the letter “S” runs in the middle.
+They are arranged like a yin-yang symbol and are not connected: a curved strip resembling the letter “S” runs through the middle.
 A wide silver line surrounds each slice of citrus fruit.
-At the bottom is the brand name, consisting of white letters in blue outlines – light (inner) and dark (outer).
+At the bottom is the brand name, consisting of white letters in a blue outline, with a light (inner) and dark (outer) outline.
 The inscription is cursive.

 2008 – 2019